Dedicated gym-goers and bodybuilders thrive on pre-workout during hard workouts.

 Branched-chain Amino Acids (BCAAs)

-To promote muscle growth and reduce muscle soreness, many pre-workout manufacturers include branched-chain amino acids (BCAAs) in their formula [4].
+According to PubMed, to promote muscle growth and reduce muscle soreness, many pre-workout manufacturers include branched-chain amino acids (BCAAs) in their formula [4].

 Protein-rich foods like meat, poultry, fish, lentils, quinoa, nuts, and seeds, are good sources of BCAAs, and if you maintain a well-balanced diet, you are probably consuming enough.